himanshugiripunje/Important-Projects/Theorotical-concepts.md

  ## *what is iam profile ?*
  - can contain only one role
  - one role is for one instance only
+ ## What is Rds Read Replica?
+ - this creates a copy data in new database which can be queried without concern.

  ## **Features of EBS:*
  - It is availability zone specific, due to it has high performance.